Skip to main content

 Yes, mold exposure in damp Philadelphia rowhomes can cause brain fog through inflammation and histamine release.
 If your basement is musty or you feel worse at home than away, a professional inspection is reasonable.
 We address indoor air alongside the metabolic workup.

-Hormone replacement may help memory in selected women in early menopause, especially when it is started within 10 years of the last menstrual period.
+Hormone replacement may help memory in selected women in early menopause, particularly when it is started within 10 years of the last menstrual period.
 The benefit is modest and depends on the type and timing of therapy.
 We test, discuss risks and benefits, and individualize.

 GLP-1 medications like semaglutide and tirzepatide are being studied for Alzheimer's prevention.
-The early data is promising, especially in patients with insulin resistance or obesity.
+The early data is promising, particularly in patients with insulin resistance or obesity.
 We do not prescribe GLP-1s for cognition alone yet, but we keep watching the trials.

 A CGM alone helps when you actually use the data.
 Wearing one for 14 days and seeing how a Wawa hoagie crashes your afternoon focus is often a wake-up call.
 The behavior change after a CGM trial is usually where the cognitive benefit comes from.